-It is calculated by taking into account the total cost of producing the additional goods and dividing that by the change in the total quantity of the goods produced.
+It is calculated by taking the total cost of producing the additional goods into account and dividing that by the change in the total quantity of the goods produced.

 Marginal cost includes variable costs like material and labour.
 It also includes increments in any fixed costs such as overhead, administrative, and selling.